 Traffic count data is collected by Christchurch City Council for various key locations.
 This includes most controlled and signalised intersections and link roads.

 Depending on the designation of the road or intersection, the counts will be done at periods of five-yearly, three-yearly, or two-yearly.
 Special counts are also done as one-off events.
-In this case, the location may only have one count date shown.
+The most recent counts are shown on the maps.

 Intersection counts are only done to cover the busy periods of the day.
-These are typically from 7am to 8am, 8am to 9am, 2pm to 3pm, 4pm to 5pm and 5pm to 6pm.
+These are typically from 7am to 9am, 1pm to 2pm and 4pm to 6pm.
 These times may differ to ensure that the peak traffic hours are collected.

 State Highways are operated by the New Zealand Transport Agency (NZTA) who conduct their own link traffic counts.